JiaAnthonyLi/DATA419/Essay/Essay_JiaLi.md

 the non-pharmaceutical intervention such as social distancing could be less effective because it is not based on the analysis of social network structure.
 It is only a commonly used approach.
-Secondly, the production of R0 does consider network influence.
+Secondly, the production of R0 does not consider network influence.
 So, it is less reliable.
 Outbreaks could be different even under the same R0.
 Eventually, they concentrated on out-degree distribution.
 In a simulation, the removal of top out-degree nodes can reduce the case number.
 This case highlighted